Drive (Incubus song): Music video

 Directed by Phil Harder and based on M.C.
-Escher's Drawing Hands, the music video features a simple musical session intercut with a rotoscoped animation of Brandon Boyd drawing himself, which was handled by both Boyd and drummer Jose Pasillas.
+Escher's Drawing Hands, the music video features a simple musical session intercut with a rotoscoped animation of Brandon Boyd drawing himself, which was handled by both Boyd and drummer José Pasillas.
 The non-animated scenes were shot in the McNamara Alumni Center on the University of Minnesota.
-The video was nominated for Best Group Video at the 2001 MTV Video Music Awards but lost to 'N Sync.
+The video was nominated for Best Group Video at the 2001 MTV Video Music Awards but lost to "Pop" by NSYNC.